pderian/PyTyphoon/README.md

 # PyTyphoon
-Python implementation of [Typhoon motion estimator](http://www.pierrederian.net/typhoon.html): dense estimation of 2D optical flow on wavelet bases, primarily aimed at **fluid motion estimation**.
+Python implementation of [Typhoon motion estimator](http://www.pierrederian.net/typhoon.html): dense estimation of 2D/3D optical flow on wavelet bases, primarily aimed at **fluid motion estimation**.

-## Important remark
+## Important remarks
 At the moment, the wavelet-based data DFD term [(D&eacute;rian et al., 2013)] only is provided: the **high-order regularizers** [(Kadri-Harouna et al., 2013)] **are not included** in this implementation.

+The reference implementation used in [(D&eacute;rian et al., 2015)] and [(D&eacute;rian et al., 2017)] is written in C++ and GPU-accelerated with CUDA, and contains the high-order regularizers.
+It is the property of Inria (FR) and the CSU Chico Research
+Foundation (Ca, USA), and can be licensed from these institutions.
+*This Python implementation is not the same as the reference* for many reasons, and it is obviously much slower.

 ## Requirements
 - [Numpy, Scipy](https://scipy.org/);